708yamaguchi/pr2_fingertip_sensors/README.md

     PFS-01: First revision of PR2 Finger Sensorboard.

+    	    develop-PFS-01A: main branch for developping PFS-01 (now only test PFS-01A)

   - Nucleo_G491RE_DMA

     A project used in final verification of sensor behavior with Nucleo G491RE.
 All communication except ADC is implemented by DMA.